haozhestat/haozhestat.github.io/_pages/about.md

 Science Initiative Conference.
 * June 15, 2019.
 I participated in the ACM-IMS Interdisciplinary Summit on the Foundations of Data Science in San Francisco, CA.
 * May 30, 2019.
 I gave an e-poster on "Estimating Plant Growth Curves and Derivatives by Modeling Crowdsourced Imaged-based Data" at the 2019 Symposium on Data Science and Statistics in Bellevue, WA.
 * February 12, 2019.
 Our paper titled "Random Forest Prediction Intervals" has been accepted by *[The American Statistician](https://github.com/haozhestat/rfinterval)*.
-The corresponding R package *[rfinterval](https://cran.r-project.org/web/packages/rfinterval/index.html)* is avaialbe on CRAN.
+Its R package *[rfinterval](https://cran.r-project.org/web/packages/rfinterval/index.html)* is avaialbe on CRAN.
 * Our research work about [Constructing a Graph from User Implicit Feedback ](http://meetings.siam.org/sess/dsp_talk.cfm?p=96916) has been accepted by the SIAM Conference on Computational Science and Engineering (CSE19).
 * January 10, 2019.
 I gave a 30-min talk at Facebook Headquarter in Menlo Park, CA.